Italy wants EU bailout fund doubled - German magazine

+PANAMA CITY, June 12 Panama's annual inflation rate eased to 0.8 percent in May, the country's national statistics office said on Monday.

-BERLIN Italian Prime Minister Mario Monti wants the lending capacity of the euro zone's permanent rescue fund to be doubled to one trillion euros, German magazine Der Spiegel wrote on Saturday, without citing sources.
+BERLIN Jan 21 Italian Prime Minister Mario Monti wants the lending capacity of the euro zone's permanent rescue fund to be doubled to one trillion euros ($1.29 trillion), German magazine Der Spiegel wrote on Saturday, without citing sources.

 "Monti argues that such a measure would create confidence in the currency union," Spiegel wrote.
 "He has informed the German government of his wishes."